JoopHox/SharedData/README.md

 # SharedData
 Data files from my projects
-The file SASdata.zip contais the data files pertaining to the Survey Attitude Scale (SAS), SAS data provided by GESIS, LISS & PPSM panels.
-Includes SPSS setup files for analyses.
+The file SASdata.zip contais the data files pertaining to the Survey Attitude Scale (SAS), as described in Leeuw, E. d., Hox, J., Silber, H., Struminskaya, B., & Vis, C. (2019).
+Development of an international survey attitude scale: measurement equivalence, reliability, and predictive validity.
+Measurement Instruments for the Social Sciences, 1-10. https://doi.org/10.1186/s42409-019-0012-x